Internal regulation

 3.II.3.2 Social service :

-The establishment works with the social services of the municipality of residence of the children and with the services of the Norwegian state.
-The well-being center is also attentive to students and parents and intervenes in all psychosocial issues.
+The LFO works with the social services of the municipality of residence of the children and with the services of the Norwegian state.
+The well-being center is also attentive to students and parents and intervenes in all psycho-social issues.

 3.III CATERING & LUNCH

-Students bring their own meals which are eaten in class under the supervision of school staff.
-For middle school, students are semi-autonomous.
+Students bring their own meals, which are eaten in the classroom under the supervision of school staff.

 4. CLAIMS FOR COMPENSATIONS AND DISCIPLINARY SANCTIONS